Bee Yard

 The bee hives are observed nearly daily during their active months.
 We work with the bees about twice a month.
 We check the hives to see how the queen is doing and look for any signs of problems.

 In the spring we provide supplemental food with in-hive syrup feeders.
 In the early summer, we treat to prevent possible mites with formic acid.
-In the fall, we use thymol to catch tracheal mites.
-In the fall, we prepare the bees for our harsh winters by providing hive-top feeders and fondant winter lids.
+In the fall, we use thymol to catch tracheal mite and we prepare the bees for our harsh winters by providing hive-top feeders and fondant winter lids.

 Pollinator Plants